 2 The term “commodity-producing patriarchy” was coined by the Theorist Roswitha Scholz.
 It refers to reproductive activities defined as female, such as childcare or “housework” and their social buffer function in capitalism.

 3 Here, too, there are already approaches that point roughly in this direction.
 Mostly these are rather thought of for so-called “wild animals”, but further developed and with the necessary adaptations they could also be suitable as a basis for a dedomistication and emancipation of today’s “domestic and farm animals”.
-As examples, car-free streets, city gardens, green roofs and facades, and bird-friendly windows are only briefly mentioned here. > See also the texts by Mirjam Rebhan “Living together at eye level”, Josefine Paul & Sylvie Müller “Cohabitation of animals and humans in the city” and Markus Kurth “Human-animal living communities as experimental fields for a just future” in this issue, as well as the text by Daisy Kratz “What can we do for wildlife in the garden or on the balcony?” in issue 99.
+As examples, car-free streets, city gardens, green roofs and facades, and bird-friendly windows are only briefly mentioned here. > See also the texts by Mirjam Rebhan “Living together at eye level”, Josefine Paul & Sylvie Müller “Cohabitation of animals and humans in the city” and Markus Kurth “Human-animal living communities as experimental fields for a just future” in this issue.

 4 Ernst Bloch in conversation with Theodor W. Adorno on “Possibilities of Utopia Today” (SWF 1964)).
 Source: https://archive.org/details/AdornoErnstBloch-MglichkeitenDerUtopieHeuteswf1964